-The County has completed a DRAFT update to the Plan, and is seeking the public's input on the new Plan.
-You may download a copy of the 2013 DRAFT Multi-Jurisdictional Hazard Mitigation Plan (pdf file, 10.8Mb) for Cattaraugus County.
+The County has completed the FINAL update to the Plan.
+You may download a copy of the 2013 Multi-Jurisdictional Hazard Mitigation Plan (pdf file, 10.7Mb) for Cattaraugus County.

 Appendices for the Draft 2013 MJHM Plan:

-Appendix A - Planning Committee Minutes (pdf file, 7Mb)
+Appendix A - Planning Committee Minutes (pdf file, 8.8Mb)

-Appendix C - Partner Information (pdf file, 2.3Mb)
+Appendix C - Partner Information (pdf file, 9.5Mb)

-Appendix D - Letters Of Participation (pdf file, 16.2Mb)
+Appendix D - Letters Of Participation (pdf file, 17.6Mb)